CORONAVIRUS: We are still taking precautions to keep you safe Coronavirus (Respiratory infections) Update

-Buscopan is a common anticholinergic drug that inhibits paraysmpathetic nerve impulses.
-This inhibits smooth muscle contraction which causes your peristalsis in your bowl to relax.
-This allows your abdominal/ pelvic area to have less contractions/ movement when the scan is taking place.
-A radiologist will discuss with you If you require to have Buscopan when you come for your scan.
-You can also call and speak to a radiographer before your scan on 0207 464 4317.
+Buscopan is a common drug that inhibits nerve impulses.
+This inhibits smooth muscle contraction which helps your bowel to relax.
+This allows your abdominal/pelvic area to have less contractions/movement when the scan is taking place.
+If you are required to have Buscopan, a radiologist will discuss with you.

 How is it given?